 - Gently press into the ball and hold for the count of 5.
 Repeat 3 times.
-You may also roll the ball forward and back one inch along this joint if your prefer.
+You may also roll the ball forward and back one inch along this joint if you prefer.

 - Move the foot over until the ball of your second toe is on the ball, and repeat as above, either pressing or rolling.

-- Continue this same process until you have moved to your third, fourth and fifth toe balls, then the middle of your inside arch, middle of your outside arch, and finally under your heel bone.
+- Continue this same process until you have moved to your third, fourth, and fifth toe balls, then the middle of your inside arch, the middle of your outside arch, and finally under your heel bone.